-We seek Ecosystem Catalyst proposals from organizations that can enhance multisectoral coordination to champion family-related interventions at both national and state levels.
+We are funding Ecosystem Catalyst projects that can enhance multi-sectoral coordination to champion family-related interventions at both national and state levels.
 The focus will be on increasing action on this important issue, including efforts to augment domestic funding.

-32 National Statistical Office, M. of S. and P. I. (2022).
+&lt;sup>32 National Statistical Office, M. of S. and P. I. (2022).
 Youth in India, 2022.
 In National Statistical Office, Ministry of Statistics and Programme Implementation.

-33 Radhakrishnan, R., & Andrade, C. (2012).
+&lt;sup>33 Radhakrishnan, R., & Andrade, C. (2012).
 Suicide: An Indian perspective.
 In Indian Journal of Psychiatry (Vol. 54, Issue 4). https://doi.org/10.4103/0019-5545.104793